elkebir-group/CNRein/README.md

 ### Manual

-DeepCopy is currently being converted to a Bioconda package to allow for automatic installation including all requirement packages.

 Manual installation is currently available and can be achieved by cloning this GitHub repository and installing the below requirements all available on conda:
 - Python 3
 - numpy